polastre/clyde-book/02-Speak To Clyde.md

 Now that you've uploaded the `ClydeOriginal` application, let's speak to Clyde.

 Clyde can be controlled using the USB port (a virtual serial port).
+This section will familiarize yourself with Clyde's basic functions, such as the ambient eye light and the lamp.

 ## Get Started